darvester/darvester/README.md

 - Type in the filter box: `token` If nothing comes up, toggle your Device Toolbar.
 Ctrl+Shift+M on Windows, or Cmd+Shift+M on Mac, or you can click the icon on the top left (on Chrome)
 - Copy your token and define it in `cfg.py` in the root of this project

+Copy `cfg.py.template` as `cfg.py` in the root folder, paste your token in that file, and run `python run.py`.
+It should get going automatically

 ---

 ## Screenshots: